xtrm0/csd-blog/website/content/2021/collaborative-data-design/index.md

 The important lesson here is that we had to translate indices (the language of normal, non-CRDT lists) into unique immutable positions (what the user intuitively means when they say "insert here").
 That leads to our second principle of CRDT design:

 <a name="principle-2"></a>**Principle 2.
 Express operations in terms of user intention---what the operation means to the user, intuitively.
 This might differ from the closest ordinary data type operation.**

-This principle works because users often have some idea what one operation should do in the face of concurrent operations.
-If you can capture that intuition, then the resulting operations won't conflict.

 ## Registers